dogo/oslib/README.md

 ## Documentation

-You can find the documentation in the `Doc` directory, or consult it online here:
+You can find the documentation in the `doc` directory, or consult it online here:
 [http://dogo.github.io/oslib/](http://dogo.github.io/oslib/)

 ## Contributing